nicolasduminil/s2i-payara6-micro/README.md

 # s2i-payara6-micro

-This a Docker image uses a Payara Micro 6 s2i (Source To Image) builder to binay deploy Payara Micro 6 to OpenShift.
+This an OpenShift custom container image for Payara Micro 6.2022.1 to be used with the S2I (Source to Image) utility.

 ## Getting Started